 Most Decorated Regiment in the British Army

-This one is a bonus – The Gurkha brigade has won 26 Victoria Crosses, 13 Victoria Crosses were awarded to British officers, 13 were won by the Gurkha soldiers themselves.
+This one is a bonus – The Gurkha brigade has won 26 Victoria Crosses, 13 Victoria Crosses were awarded to British officers, the Gurkha soldiers themselves won 13.